 Management of oesophageal candidiasis

-- Consider admission to hospital - oesophageal candidiasis is a life-threatening infection.
+- Treatment is usually advised by secondary care.
+Consider admission to hospital - oesophageal candidiasis can be a life-threatening infection.

 - Treat for 14-21 days; the following treatment options are suggested: